 The Mississippi Writers Guild will host a conference Aug.
 1-2 in Ocean Springs, Miss., with speakers Sandra Beasley, Terry L. Kennedy, Melanie Dickerson and Jane Nickerson.
 The conference will offer four workshops, a panel discussion, booksigning and time for formal and informal critiques.
 For more information, visit http://www.mississippiwritersguild.com/2014-mississippi-writers-guild-conference.html.

 George Gunter will sign “Cast of Characters” from 11 a.m. to 1 p.m.
 Saturday, Aug.
 2, at A Tisket A Tasket Gifts & Books, 910 Decatur St. in New Orleans.

 Tamara Kaye Severin signs “Pink Lemonade: A Jubilant Survivor’s Inspirational Story About Overcoming Life’s Challenges and Emerging Triumphant!” at 5:30 p.m.
 Wednesday, July 30, at the Garden District Book Shop, 2727 Prytania St. in New Orleans.

 Cheré Coen is the author of “Haunted Lafayette, Louisiana” and “Exploring Cajun Country: A Historic Guide to Acadiana,” both from The History Press, and co-author of “Magic’s in the Bag: Creating Spellbinding Gris Gris Bags and Sachets.”
+She teaches writing at UL-Lafayette’s Continuing Education.
 Write her at email@example.com.